Last updated on February 5, 2026

 No, an adventure spell is cast like other spells, and is not a trigger, static, or activated ability.

-What Happens When I Cast an Adventure and Play a Card like Twincast?
+What Happens When I Copy an Adventure?

 Can Tournament Grounds Tap for a Colored Mana to Cast the Adventure Portion of a Card like Murderous Rider?